flyteorg/flyte/rsts/index.rst

 Why Flyte?
 ==========

-Flyte's main purpose is to increase the development velocity for data processing and machine learning, enabling large-scale compute execution without the operational overhead.
-Teams can therefore focus on the business goals and not the infrastructure.
+The main purpose of Flyte is to increase the development velocity for data processing and machine learning, enabling large-scale compute execution without the operational overhead.
+Teams can therefore focus on the business goals rather than the infrastructure.

 Core Features
 -------------

 * Container Native
+* Reproducibility
 * Extensible Backend & SDK’s
 * Ergonomic SDK’s in Python, Java & Scala
 * Versioned & Auditable - all actions are recorded